Skip to main content

 General Blood Collection

 Draw blood in the appropriate color-coded Vacuette® tube (see chart below).
 For serum or plasma, draw approximately 2 1/2 times the requested volume.
-For serum, allow the blood to clot 60 minutes and separate by centrifugation.
+For serum, allow the blood to clot 30-60 minutes and then separate by centrifugation.
 For plasma and whole blood, completely fill the vacutainer whenever possible to eliminate dilution from the anticoagulant or preservative and immediately mix the blood by gently and thoroughly inverting the tube five to ten (5-10) times.
 Separate plasma by centrifugation.
 Transfer the serum, plasma, or whole blood to a plastic transport tube.
 To prevent injury and exposure to potentially infectious material, do not ship frozen serum, plasma, or whole blood received in glass tubes or SST (glass or plastic).

 The color-coded vacutainer tubes are recommended unless otherwise indicated in the Test Directory.
 Upon request, color-coded pediatric vacutainer tubes can be provided to facilitate special handling.